Training a fully connected multi-layered neural network on corrected data

 first(df_T, 5)

-Plotting temperature vs. time using initial and predicted data:
+Plotting the temperature versus time dependence based on the initial and predicted data:

 plot(days, df_T)#plot(days, T[11:end]) #T[11:end]